 Technical excursion will be organized on October 12.
 Excursion will start from the symposium venue after lunch and it will finish to the airport/city centre around 18.00.

 13.15 Departure from Symposium venue.
-Presentation about Länsimetro (the west metro) in the bus
+Presentation of Länsimetro (the west metro) in the bus

 14.00 Visit to Länsimetro (the west metro) Finnoo station

 15.30 Departure from Finnoo.
-Presentation about Blominmäki wastewater treatment plant in the bus.
+Presentation of Blominmäki wastewater treatment plant in the bus.

 16.00 Visit to Blominmäki wastewater treatment plant